hackur/gemma3/README.md

 - Hugging Face for providing model hosting and the transformers library
 - The uv team for creating an excellent environment management tool
 - The llama.cpp team for creating a powerful inference engine for GGUF models
+- Unsloth AI for providing optimized GGUF models and usage recommendations